 See also: Backup to NAS with Iperius Backup

-In this guide, we will configure a basic system on a Hyper-V virtual machine, with a configuration of this type:
+In this guide, we will configure a basic system on a Hyper-V virtual machine, with the configuration below:

 - One virtual disk on IDE interface to install the FreeNAS operating system